Educa0698/top_co_youtubers_2024/README.md

 4. We have more data than we need, so some of these columns would need to be removed

+---
----# Extraction and Update of YouTube Channel Data with Python
+# Extraction and Update of YouTube Channel Data with Python

 ## Description
-In This step use the YouTube API to extract updated statistics for a list of channels obtained from a Kaggle file.
-The extracted information includes the channel name, total number of subscribers, views, and videos.
-Finally, the updated data is combined with the original file and exported to a new CSV file.
+In this step, we use the YouTube API to retrieve updated statistics for a list of channels sourced from a Kaggle dataset.
+The extracted data includes the channel name, total number of subscribers, views, and videos.
+Afterward, the updated information is merged with the original dataset and exported to a new CSV file.

 ---